hanrichard/Notebook/aws/aws learning doc/HA.md

 ### auto scaling
 - scaling options: maintain current instance levels at all time, scale manually, based on a schedule, on demand, predictive scaling
+- !!! region services
+- !!! can span with in azs widthin same aws region
+- !!! elb must in the same region
+- !!! can change once it's defined

 ### HA